dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ![Enabled Connections](https://cdn2.auth0.com/blog/alexa-auth/connections-enabled.png)

-Ensure that the only enabled connection for the client are the database connection created in step step 3 and the type of Passwordless connection that you enabled in step step 5 of this guide.
+Ensure that the only enabled connections for the client are the database connection created in step step 3 and the type of Passwordless connection that you enabled in step step 5 of this guide.

-### Step 7 - Enable Management API Access the POD Client Application
+### Step 7 - Enable Management API Access for the POD Client Application

 The last step we'll need to do is ensure that the POD Client application we created in step 2 can access the Auth0 Management API.
 Navigate to the **APIs** menu and find the **Management API**.
 Open it and from here click on the **Non-Interactive Clients** tab.
 Find the POD Client application and flip the switch to Authorize the application.
 For simplicity, we'll enable all of the scopes.